4 Random Variables

 4.2 Continuous

 The random variable can take one value out of an uncountably infinite number.
-The probability of any individual point is zero.
+We describe these variables with the cumulative distribution function \(F\), or the probability density function \(f\).
+With a continuous random variable, the probability of any individual point is zero.

 Continuous Uniform.